wp-plugins/easy-testimonials/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Fix: address deprecated function use in widget.
+* Fix: fix issue using Fade transition with the Widget.

 = 1.6 =
 * Feature: Adds more javascript transitions to Pro version.
 * Fix: Addresses a PHP notice.